teaghan/astronomy-12/md_files/4_3_atomic_energies.md

 ## Electron Volts

-The energy of photons and electrons is often measured in electron volts (eV), a unit of energy more convenient for the small scales involved in atomic physics.
+The energy of photons and electrons is often measured in electron volts (eV), a unit of energy that is more convenient for the small scales involved in atomic physics.

 - **1 eV** is defined as the energy gained by an electron when it is accelerated through an electric potential difference of 1 volt:
   > $$ 1 \, \text{eV} = 1.6 \times 10^{-19} \, \text{J} $$